 No but, seriously, I mean, when I was trying to read the information written on the walls, it was impossible to read an entire sentence without being interrupted by some visitor passing in front of me…

 Anyway, that was my first impression.
 But trust me, from the moment I saw the paintings, the famous ones, I was so impressed, so amazed, that all the bad points seemed to disappear.

 Starry Night, Sunflowers, Almond Branches in Bloom… Seeing all these incredible artworks in real life made me feel something special.

 And as we were getting closer and closer to the end of the visit, my opinion changed, and I found that the exhibition was actually really cool, playful and interactive !
-I especially liked when a camera was placed above a painting, and we could make it move to admire the details of the technic.
-Also, the sketches hung on the wall, where we could see some construction lines for the drawings of perspective.
+I especially liked when a camera was placed above a painting, and we could make it move to admire the details of the technique used in producing this work of art.
+Also I appreciated, the sketches hung on walls, where one could see the perspective for each of the drawings, by their construction lines.